What Are the Differences Between Your ACL, MCL, and Meniscus?

 An individual's knee is made up of four ligaments, including the anterior cruciate ligament (ACL).
 The ACL's primary roles are to stabilize the knee, prevent the knee from twisting, and prevent the tibia from overextending.
 People frequently twist or dislocate their knees suddenly when they have an ACL tear.

-Signs and Symptoms That Indicate an ACL Injury
+Signs and Symptoms that Indicate an ACL Injury

 ACL injury symptoms and signs often include: